dysonprotocol/dysonprotocol2/dysond/server/dwapp/docs/README.md

  Peered validators track rejection counts and blacklist abusive peers after five failed envelopes.

 ### Payload verification

- `ValidatePubSubPayload` limits envelopes to 64 KiB, requires an `adr36_tx_json` body, and delegates to the ADR-36 verifier.
+`ValidatePubSubPayload` limits envelopes to 64 KiB, requires `body`, `auth_info`, and `signatures` fields, reconstructs the transaction JSON for verification, and delegates to the ADR-36 verifier.
 The verifier returns the signer address and payload JSON, which gives higher layers access to authenticated payloads.

  ```14:39:dysond/server/dwapp/p2p_validate_payload.go
  if len(payload) > s.cfg.MaxEnvelope {